bryanfagan/php-resque-scheduler/README.md

 them to the queue for resque.
 This means that for delayed or scheduled jobs to be executed, the worker needs to be running.

-A basic "up-and-running" resque-scheduler.php file is included that sets up a running worker environment is included in the root directory.
+A basic "up-and-running" `bin/resque-scheduler` file is included that sets up a running worker environment (`vendor/bin/resque-scheduler` when installed via Composer).
 It accepts many of the same environment variables as php-resque:

-* `REDIS_BACKEND` - Redis server to connect to
+* `REDIS_BACKEND_SERVER` - Redis server to connect to
 * `LOGGING` - Enable logging to STDOUT
 * `VERBOSE` - Enable verbose logging
 * `VVERBOSE` - Enable very verbose logging